EU Commission rules for algorithms processing big data

 According to the second guideline, controllers should adopt preventive policies to limit risks and impacts on individuals and society.
 The use of Big Data may affect not only individual privacy but also collective dimension of rights such as equal treatment and non-discrimination.
 These preventive policies should contain a risk assessment to balance different interests at stake.
 In fact, it should be examined by controllers whether processing Big Data has a negative outcome on individuals’ rights and fundamental freedoms.

-Privacy by design and privacy by default solutions are considered best choices to mitigate risks
+Privacy by design and privacy by default solutions

 To mitigate the risks, controllers should provide “by design” and “by default” solutions while monitoring their adoption and their effectiveness.